 Lower layers where HPC can make a major impact include scheduling where Apache technologies like Yarn and Mesos need to be integrated with the sophisticated HPC approaches.
 Storage is another important area where HPC distributed and parallel storage environments need to be reconciled with the “data parallel” storage seen in HDFS in many ABDS systems.
 However the most important issues are probably at the higher layers with data management, communication, (high layer or basic) programming, analytics and orchestration.
 These are areas where there is rapid commodity/commercial innovation and we briefly discuss them in order below.
 Much science data analysis is centered on files but we expect movement to the common commodity approaches of Object stores, SQL and NoSQL where latter has a proliferation of systems with different characteristics – especially in the data abstraction that varies over row/column, key-value, graph and documents.
 Note recent developments at the programming layer like Apache Hive and Drill, which offer high-layer access models like SQL implemented on scalable NoSQL data systems.
 The communication layer includes Publish-subscribe technology used in many approaches to streaming data as well the HPC communication technologies (MPI) which are much faster than most default Apache approaches but can be added [12] to some systems like Hadoop whose modern version is modular and allows plug-ins for HPC stalwarts like MPI and sophisticated load balancers.
 The programming layer includes both the classic batch processing typified by Hadoop and streaming by Storm.
 The programming offerings differ in approaches to data model (key-value, array, pixel, bags, graph), fault tolerance and communication.
 The trade-offs here have major performance issues.
 You also see systems like Apache Pig offering data parallel interfaces.
-At the high layer we see both programming models and Platform as a Service toolkits where the Google App Engine is well known but there are many entries include the recent BlueMix from IBM.
+At the high layer we see both programming models and Platform as a Service toolkits where the Google App Engine is well known but there are many entries including the recent BlueMix from IBM.
 The orchestration or workflow layer has seen an explosion of activity in the commodity space although with systems like Pegasus, Taverna, Kepler, Swift and IPython, HPC has substantial experience.
 There are commodity orchestration dataflow systems like Tez and projects like Apache Crunch with a data parallel emphasis based on ideas from Google FlumeJava.
 A modern version of the latter presumably underlies Google’s recently announced Cloud Dataflow that unifies support of multiple batch and streaming components; a capability that we expect to become common.
 The implementation of the analytics layer depends on details of orchestration and especially programming layers but probably most important are quality parallel algorithms.
 As many machine learning algorithms involve linear algebra, HPC expertise is directly applicable as is fundamental mathematics needed to develop O(NlogN) algorithms for analytics that are naively O(N2).
 Streaming algorithms are an important new area of research

 The 21 Layers in Detail